JabariD/assembly_recursion/README.md

 9. If done multiplying, check if done with characters: If no go to step 2, if yes continue.
 10. Print **finalAnswer**.

-Note:  This took incredibly long to do, with a lot of planning, fustration, and time.
-But I will say it was a learning exprience and taught me how to break a problem down into chunks.
+Note:  This took incredibly long to do, with a lot of planning, frustration, and time.
+But I will say it was a learning experience and taught me how to break a problem down into chunks.
 It also helped me learn efficient ways to debug a program.